anbox-cloud/discourse-docs/stream-gateway-api.md

-Similarly to [ams](https://discourse.ubuntu.com/t/managing-ams-access/17774), the Stream Gateway exposes its API over an HTTP interface.
+Similarly to [AMS](https://discourse.ubuntu.com/t/about-ams/24321), the Stream Gateway (see [About application streaming](https://discourse.ubuntu.com/t/streaming-android-applications/17769) for more information) exposes its API over an HTTP interface.
 Clients can be anything from the provided Dev UI to any custom client you develop.

 ## Service accounts